- General workflow

 The problem of how to accurately deliver model predictions in production and at scale is a large subject in and of itself, requiring things like model monitoring, logging, etc.

-We normally cache models, data versions and other things that take too much time to build.
+We normally cache models, processed data and other things that take too much time to build.

-It's important to have some kind of checks to make sure cached data matches what we are actually expecting.
+It's important to have checks to make sure cached data matches what we are actually expecting.

 Python is not a statically-typed language so there will be times when simple mistakes that could be caught at compile-time will leak into run-time.